 On-site storm water detention or retention is necessary for all developments in the Township whenever runoff is increased.
-Waiver of this requirement will be considered by the Planning Commission upon submittal of a request for waiver, and report stating the reasons why detention or retention should not be necessary.
-Such report shall include maps, charts, and calculations prepared by a Professional Engineer registered in the State of Michigan.
+Waiver of this requirement will be considered upon submittal of a request for waiver, and report stating the reasons why detention or retention should not be necessary.
+Such report shall include maps, charts, and calculations prepared by a Professional Engineer licensed in the State of Michigan.